-THE 436 Apologetics 3 hours
+THE 436 Apologetics

-Senior-level seminar focused on enabling students to give a credible witness to their faith in the context of the modern pluralistic world concerning issues relating to philosophical, religious, and scientific challenges to the Christian faith.
+This course is a senior-level seminar focused on enabling students to give a credible witness to their faith in the context of the modern pluralistic world concerning issues relating to philosophical, religious, and scientific challenges to the Christian faith.
 Special attention is given to understanding and sharing faith in the context of the contemporary university.